 - 150% for trip interruption coverage

 All plans from the company come with 24/7 travel assistance all over the world.
-It’s particularly helpful in cases when you’re in a different time zone and lose your wallet or need emergency medical help.
+It’s beneficial when you’re in a different time zone and lose your wallet or need emergency medical help.

 While you’re in South America, you can easily file a claim on the company’s online portal and view your plan’s details.
 You can also read safety tips for traveling from industry experts on Berkshire Hathaway’s website.